technicalexx/bookbot/README.md

 ## Bookbot

-#### Bookbot is a simple Python-based application for the command line that reads text from a file, analyzes it, and generates a report about the text..
+#### Bookbot is a simple Python-based application for the command line that reads text from a file, analyzes it, and generates a report about the text.